 Small area health information highlights localised need for health services and community based care provision.
-As Luck, Chang, Brown & Lumpkin (2006, 979) argue "it can be a powerful vehicle for improving the health of a community by both highlighting the existence of problems and opportunities for improvement.
-It can also guide local action in support of policy change".
-National censuses have traditionally been one of the main sources of smallarea health information.
-In the UK numerous academic publications attest to the importance of census health data as a source for small area studies of health inequalities (with examples including Barnett et al., 2001; Boyle, Gatrell, & Duke-Williams, 1999; Cairns, Curtis, & Bambra, 2012; Congdon, 2006; Haynes & Gale, 2000).
-This situation is replicated in other countries with census health questions.
+As Luck et al. (2006) argue "it can be a powerful vehicle for improving the health of a community by both highlighting the existence of problems and opportunities for improvement.
+It can also guide local action in support of policy change" (p.979).
+National censuses have traditionally been one of the main sources of small-area health information.
+In the UK, as well as in other countries with census health questions, numerous academic publications attest to the importance of census health data as a source for small area studies of health inequalities (with examples including Barnett et al., 2001; Boyle et al., 1999; Cairns et al., 2012; Congdon, 2006; Haynes and Gale, 2000).
 As of January 2014 a total of 227 countries or areas have taken or will be taking a census between 2005 and 2014 (United Nations, 2014).
 Of the 79 censuses analysed by the United Nations (2010) the majority included questions on mortality (37%) and/or disability status (66%).
 A significant proportion of censuses now adopt alternative approaches to a traditional census based on full field enumeration, through the use of administrative records, a rolling census and/or survey supplements.
 Of the 121 countries surveyed 11 per cent reported using alternative methodologies prior to 2005 and a further 15 per cent have introduced new methodologies more recently (United Nations, 2013).
 Countries such as New Zealand and the United Kingdom are currently investigating options for future censuses.
-In the UK case the Office for National Statistics (the national statistical institute for the UK) launched its "Beyond 2011" programme reviewing the options for the future production of population statistics in April 2011.
+In the UK case the Office for National Statistics (the national statistical institute for the UK) launched its Beyond 2011 programme reviewing the options for the future production of population statistics in April 2011.
 A census of the UK population has been taken every decade since 1841 (with the exception of 1941 and an additional census in 1966) (Stillwell et al., 2013) predominantly using a paper census form.
 March 2014 saw the publication of the final recommendation from the National Statistician and Chief Executive of the UK Statistics Authority - an online census of all households and communal establishments in England and Wales in 2021.
-She also recommended an increased use of administrative data and surveys in order to improve annual statistics between censuses as well as enhance the statistics from the

-2021 Census, stating that this approach will "offer a springboard to the greater use of administrative data and annual surveys in the future" (Matheson, 2014, 11).
+She also recommended an increased use of administrative data and surveys in order to improve annual statistics between censuses as well as enhance the statistics from the 2021 Census, stating that this approach will "offer a springboard to the greater use of administrative data and annual surveys in the future" (Matheson, 2014, p.
+11).